tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     SELECT * from tmp_results

-Itt van a kód-hoz ábrázol az adatokat a Jupyter szerver.
+Itt látható az a kód, amely az Jupyter-kiszolgáló használatával ábrázolja az adatterületet.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local